music-suite/music-suite/src/Development/Sources.md

 Developing a large cross-package system in Haskell used to be a cubersome task, but fortunately [sandboxes](http://coldwa.st/e/blog/2013-08-20-Cabal-sandbox.html) makes it much easier.

 There is a also utility program [`music-util`](https://github.com/music-suite/music-util), created to assist developers with common tasks relating to the Music Suite source directories such as cloning, pushing, pulling and status checking.
-This program has been granted some knowledge of the names and internal dependencies of the music-suite packages and it designed to be used with `cabal` and `git`.
+This program has been granted some knowledge of the names and internal dependencies of the Music Suite packages and it designed to be used with `cabal` and `git`.

 This document describes how to install and use `music-util` to manage the Music Suite sources.